mui/material-ui/docs/src/pages/guides/migration-v4/migration-v4.md

 ### @material-ui/core/colors

-- The private color path is no longer export as common-js.
-You should import color from `@material-ui/core/colors`
+- Nested imports of more than 1 level are private.
+You can't import color from `@material-ui/core/colors/red`.

   > ✅ This is handled in [🪄preset-safe codemod](#preset-safe).